7 Notes About Philosophy -- How To Understand Philosophy With Greater Clarity

 Arguably, can we really say that making teaser-like philosophy shorts is competent for one to be a good philosopher?
 I'm leaving this debate for you to contemplate.
 Let's move on.

 4. Based On What I Wrote, Philosophy doesn't have to be purely academic.
-Philosophers do not depend themselves on academic studies unless they are looking for financial security as academics.
+Philosophers do not depend on academic studies unless they are looking for financial security as academics.
 Nietzsche for a large portion of his life was an independent philosopher, for example, and wasn't an academic philosopher, but a professor of classical philology who resigned early.

 Another example is David Hume who failed becoming a philosophy professor, only finding a full-time job in his 40's as a library keeper.

-Additionally, not everyone, including philosophers, are fit for the intensity of the academic life.
+Additionally, not everyone, including philosophers, are fit for the intensity of academic life.
 Whether or not they have the financial ability to afford it, the demanding regimen of study can deplete one's energies and demotivate them.

 By viewing academia as a "middle man", we can cut it off from our lives while still being educated in our own ways.